solliancenet/microsoft-postgresql-developer-guide/11_02_AppModernization/Samples/11-02-02-CloudDeploy-AppSvc/README.md

     $dbname = getenv("APPSETTING_DB_DATABASE");
     ```

     > **NOTE** Azure App Service adds the `APPSETTING` prefix to all environment variables.
-You can see this by navigating to the `info.php` page and review the server variables.
+Review this by navigating to the `info.php` page and review the server variables.

 4. Edit the **/home/site/wwwroot/config/database.php** (note that this is in the `config` directory):